 Find your nearest testing clinic here: COVID-19 testing clinics | NSW Government.

-Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill (16 November), South Broken Hill (16 November), and Dareton (16 November).
+Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill and South Broken Hill (9 November), and Wilcannia and Dareton (9 November).
 Residents are urged to be vigilant for symptoms and come forward for testing.
-No traces of the virus was detected in sewage samples in Wilcannia (16 November), Wentworth (16 November), Buronga (16 November) and Balranald (15 November).
+No traces of the virus were detected in sewage samples in Balranald (8 November), Wentworth and Buronga (9 November).

-Those aged 12 years and above are eligible for the COVID-19 vaccination.
-Far West LHD continues to urge the community to come forward for vaccination (providing they are not cases, contacts of cases, are not isolating, and do not have symptoms).
-People who were not vaccinated at the time of contracting the virus are also eligible to be vaccinated as soon as they have recovered.
+Far West LHD continues to urge eligible people to come forward for vaccination (providing they are not cases, contacts of cases, are not isolating, and do not have symptoms).
+People who were not vaccinated at the time of contracting the virus are also eligible to be vaccinated as soon as they become COVID-19 negative.
+Those aged 12 years and above are now eligible for the COVID-19 vaccination.